© Mattywilliamsphoto, © WWF-Australia / Sii Studio, © Ryan Pollock, © WWF-Australia / Milk Truck Cinemas

 Every dollar has an impact

-Here’s how your donation has been making a difference
+Here’s how your donation has made a difference

-Minty the possum suffered burns to all four paws and his tail due to the Australian bushfires © WWF-Australia / Matthew Harris
+Minty, an injured possum that suffered burns to all four of his paws and his tail from the 2019-20 bushfires in care with Wildcare in Carwoola, NSW © WWF-Australia / Matthew Harris

 Responding to the emergency at scale